- 1. Verify Your Website With Google Search Console

 - The titles include keywords that both Google and users can recognize

 Don’t omit this step.
-Allocate the necessary time on this task as it can help your pages to be found on Google for various keywords.
+Allocate the necessary time to this task, as it can help your pages be found on Google for various keywords.

 Here is an example of an SEO optimized page title: